MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

 ## Step 10: Configure Web Application Proxy or another reverse proxy
  To enable users to sync their Work Folders across the Internet, you need to publish Work Folders through a reverse proxy, making Work Folders available externally on the Internet.
 You can use Web Application Proxy, which is included in Active Directory Federation Services (AD FS), to publish Work Folders on the Internet, or you can use another reverse proxy solution.

- For a walkthrough of setting up Work Folders with AD FS and Web Application Proxy, see [Deploying Work Folders with AD FS and Web Application Proxy (WAP)](http://blogs.technet.com/b/filecab/archive/2014/03/03/deploying-work-folders-with-ad-fs-and-web-application-proxy-wap.aspx).
-For background information about Web Application Proxy, see [Web Application Proxy Walkthrough Guide](../Topic/Web%20Application%20Proxy%20Walkthrough%20Guide.md).
-For details on publishing applications such as Work Folders on the Internet using Web Application Proxy, see [Connect to Applications and Services from Anywhere with Web Application Proxy](../Topic/Connect%20to%20Applications%20and%20Services%20from%20Anywhere%20with%20Web%20Application%20Proxy.md).
+ For a walkthrough of setting up Work Folders with AD FS and Web Application Proxy, see [Deploying Work Folders with AD FS and Web Application Proxy (WAP)](deploy-work-folders-adfs-overview.md).
+For background information about Web Application Proxy, see [Web Application Proxy in Windows Server 2016](https://technet.microsoft.com/windows-server-docs/identity/web-application-proxy/web-application-proxy-windows-server).
+For details on publishing applications such as Work Folders on the Internet using Web Application Proxy, see [Publishing Applications using AD FS Preauthentication](https://technet.microsoft.com/windows-server-docs/identity/web-application-proxy/publishing-applications-using-ad-fs-preauthentication).

 ## Step 11: Optionally use Group Policy to configure domain-joined PCs
  If you have a large number of domain-joined PCs to which you want to deploy Work Folders, you can use Group Policy to do the following client PC configuration tasks:

 -   Specify which sync server users should sync with

--   Force Work Folders to be set up automatically, using default settings (review the Group Policy discussion in [Designing a Work Folders Implementation](../Topic/Designing%20a%20Work%20Folders%20Implementation.md) before doing this)
+-   Force Work Folders to be set up automatically, using default settings (review the Group Policy discussion in [Designing a Work Folders Implementation](plan-work-folders.md) before doing this)

  To control these settings, create a new Group Policy object (GPO) for Work Folders and then configure the following Group Policy settings as appropriate: